shsjxzh/shsjxzh.github.io/_pages/tools.md

 [Git](https://git-scm.com) is a great and near-ubiquitous version-control system.
 I'm at a pretty basic level of git competency, and like many people, I also use [GitHub](https://www.github.com).

+Maybe it hardly bears mentioning, but a big barrier for many new computationalists is getting familiar with a Unix environment.
+If this is something you are (or someone who know is) dealing with, I heartily recommend [Unix for the Beginning Mage](http://lab46.corning-cc.edu/_media/haas/ufbm.pdf) as a whimsical yet effective learning tool.

 Programming Environments
 ------------------------